-Panasonic LX10 versus Panasonic ZS100
+Panasonic LX10 vs ZS100

 The Panasonic Lumix DMC-LX10 (called Panasonic LX15 in some regions) and the Panasonic Lumix DMC-ZS100 (labelled Panasonic TZ100 in some countries) are two digital cameras that were officially introduced, respectively, in September 2016 and January 2016.
 Both the LX10 and the ZS100 are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic ZS100 is notably larger (13 percent) than the Panasonic LX10.
 Moreover, the ZS100 is slightly heavier (1 percent) than the LX10.
 In this context, it is worth noting that neither the LX10 nor the ZS100 are weather-sealed.

 Concerning battery life, the LX10 gets 260 shots out of its DMW-BLH7 battery, while the ZS100 can take 300 images on a single charge of its DMW-BLG10 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.